zubaer54/WeatherApp/README.md

 # WeatherApp
-Mobile friendly site to check weather
+Responive site to check weather by city.
+Utilized axios get request to fetch data from open weather API.